Our Treatment Approach

 Social Communication Anxiety Treatment® (S-CAT®) is the evidenced-based philosophy of treatment developed by Dr. Elisa Shipon-Blum and implemented only at the SMart Center.
 Dr. Shipon-Blum’s S-CAT® treatment method has been studied by the Selective Mutism Research Institute (SMRI).

 The S-CAT® program is effective for children, teens, and adults with Selective Mutism (SM), social anxiety, extreme shyness, and related social communication issues.

 Dr. Shipon-Blum created the Stages of Social Communication Comfort Scale to describe the various stages of social communication that are possible for a child suffering from Selective Mutism.
 The Social Communication Bridge© (pictured right) illustrates this concept in a visual form.

 Research conducted by the Selective Mutism Research Institute (SMRI), with Dr. Evelyn Klein as the principal investigator, provides substantial evidence for the efficacy of S-CAT®.
 View the published study synopsis here.

 A key principle of this treatment is understanding that children/teens and adults suffering from Selective Mutism change their stages of social communication based on the setting and the expectations from others within a setting.
 An individual with Selective Mutism may have difficulty socially engaging and communicating nonverbally (or may not be able to communicate at all) when feeling anxious or uncomfortable.
 For some, mutism is the most noted symptom of this anxiety.
 This usually means that they are able to engage nonverbally with others via their astute nonverbal skills (like professional mimes).
 These children are stuck in the nonverbal stage of communication and suffer from a subtype of SM called: Speech Phobia©.

 This subtype of SM demonstrates that although mutism is the most noted symptom in most of our children, it merely touches on the surface of what’s going on.
-A complete understanding of the child is necessary to develop an appropriate treatment plan, school based accommodations, and/or interventions.
+A complete understanding of the child/teen or adult is necessary to develop an appropriate treatment plan, school based accommodations, and/or interventions.

 According to Dr. Shipon-Blum’s work, after a complete evaluation (consisting of various parent and teacher assessment forms, parent and child interviews), treatment needs to address three key questions:

 - Why did the child develop Selective Mutism? (influencing, precipitating, and maintaining factors)

 - Why does Selective Mutism persist despite past treatment and parent/teacher awareness?